PayPal Holdings, Inc. (PYPL) CEO Dan Schulman on Q1 2020 Results - Earnings Call Transcript

 DanSchulman

 Yes.
 So I can't give you exact, but like if I had to give you sort of the general gist of that.
 I would say the majority is due to the utility of Honey in this environment.
-It - look Honey is a mission; it's been about making money fair.
+It - look Honey is a mission; though it's been about making money fair.
 It is finding the best price point, understanding demand curves via consumer helping merchants to reach those consumers.
-And when George and I talked about this early on, our missions align, but they always said that they thought they were countercyclical, in a down economy their services would be even more important.
+And when George and I talked about this early on date, our missions align, but they always said that they thought they were countercyclical, in a down economy their services would be even more important.

 And John said this, I fully agree with him.
 Even before this crisis, there was a crisis of underserved communities in our country and around the world.
 Honey targeted right after that and that's just become more acute.
 Our cross-selling have been incredibly effective in working with Honey and in fact when we cross sell into Honey, we see a much higher LTV customer as well coming out of both for PayPal and Honey and we are at like the beginnings of that integration.
 But all the integration we have right now is fully on track, Honey is coming out with a number of new features and services, quite excited about the early test results on them are pretty impressive.